red5pro/streaming-html5/src/page/test/publishCustomSettingsWebRTC/README.md

-# Publish Image Capture
+# Publish Custom Settings

-This example demonstrates capturing a still of the camera by using the `drawImage` API of `CanvasRenderingContext2D`.
+This example allows you to customize the media broadcast settings for a WebRTC Publisher.

 **Please refer to the [Basic Publisher Documentation](../publish/README.md) to learn more about the basic setup.**